Distribute Power BI content to external guest users with Azure AD B2B

 Considerations and Limitations

 By default, external Azure AD B2B limits guests to consumption of content only.
-External Azure AD B2B guests can view apps, dashboards, reports, export data and create email subscriptions for dashboards and reports.
+External Azure AD B2B guests can view apps, dashboards, reports, and export data.
 They can't access workspaces or publish their own content.
 To remove these restrictions, you can use the Allow external guest users to edit and manage content in the organization feature.

-To invite guest users, a Power BI Pro license is needed.
+To invite guest users, a Power BI Pro or Premium Per User (PPU) license is needed.
 Pro Trial users can't invite guest users in Power BI.

 - Direct publishing from Power BI desktop to the Power BI service